oliviabarnett/mixer/README.md

 2. `./bin/mixer`

 ## TODOS
-Please see comments in the code where I note potential issues/assumptions I made/future enhancements that could be made
+Please see comments in the code where I note potential issues/assumptions I made/future enhancements that could be made.
+The mixer service I created is running locally for the time being.
+I tried to break the problem up into chunks that lend themselves to containerization -- the mixer service, the client service, the dispatcher, etc. As of right now, I have no external storage system/database set up.
+The data saved during mixing dies along with the mixer service.

 ## Tests